January 9, 2002

 June 4, 2002

-Secretary Abraham co hosts the third U.S.-African Energy Ministerial Conference held in Casablanca, Morocco, and delivers the keynote speech.
+Secretary Abraham co-hosts the third U.S.-African Energy Ministerial Conference held in Casablanca, Morocco, and delivers the keynote speech.
 Approximately 300 representatives from energy ministries, non-governmental organizations, and the private sector are in attendance.
-The conference focus is on development of the energy sector in African economies and support of accessible, environmentally safe, and affordable energy supplies in Africa.
+The conference focus is on the development of the energy sector in African economies and the support of accessible, environmentally safe, and affordable energy supplies in Africa.
 Prior to the conference opening, the Secretary and the Moroccan Energy Minister sign an agreement to expand the work of the Renewable Energy Development Center of Morocco to train Moroccan and other African technicians in renewable energy systems.

 June 6, 2002

 In an address to the nation, President Bush proposes the formation of the new cabinet-level Homeland Security Department.
 In the "most extensive reorganization of the federal government since the 1940s," the President states, the "new agency will control our borders and prevent terrorists and explosives from entering our country.
 It will work with state and local authorities to respond quickly and effectively to emergencies.
 It will bring together our best scientists to develop technologies that detect biological, chemical, and nuclear weapons, and to discover the drugs and treatments to best protect our citizens.
 And this new department will review intelligence and law enforcement information from all agencies of government, and produce a single daily picture of threats against our homeland."
 Secretary Abraham comments that the move will "strengthen America against future terrorist threats."
-Administrator of DOE's National Nuclear Security Administration John Gordon notes that "NNSA's scientists, engineers and program managers have worked ably to support the fight against terrorism" and will cooperate in formation of the new department.
+NNSA Administrator John Gordon notes that "NNSA's scientists, engineers and program managers have worked ably to support the fight against terrorism" and will cooperate in formation of the new department.

 June 10, 2002